-a) Ensure flushing and/or cooling/ heating liquid supplies are turned ON, before starting pump.

-- b) CLOSE the outlet valve.

-- c) OPEN all inlet valves.

-- d) Prime the pump.

-- e) Start motor and check the outlet pressure.

-- f) If the pressure is satisfactory, SLOWLY open the outlet valve.

-- g) Closed valve for more than 10 seconds. - h) If NO pressure, or LOW pressure, STOP the pump.
+- a) Ensure flushing and/or cooling/ heating liquid supplies are turned ON, before starting pump. - b) CLOSE the outlet valve. - c) OPEN all inlet valves. - d) Prime the pump. - e) Start motor and check the outlet pressure. - f) If the pressure is satisfactory, SLOWLY open the outlet valve. - g) CAUTION Do not run the pump against a closed valve for more than 10 seconds. - h) If NO pressure, or LOW pressure, STOP the pump.
 Refer to section 7, Faults; causes and remedies, for fault diagnosis.